subhasmitasahoo/MongoDB-Association/README.md

 <strong>Wiki definition</strong><br/>
   A <strong>one-to-many relationship</strong> is a type of cardinality that refers to the relationship between two entities (see also entity–relationship model) A and B in which an element of A may be linked to many elements of B, but a member of B is linked to only one element of A.
   <br/><strong>Example</strong><br/>
   Consider Facebook.
-We can divide it into multiple separate entities, such as User, Comments, Posts etc. But they are not completely isolated from each other.
-The application is build from the associations of them.<br/>
+We can divide it into multiple separate entities, such as User, Comments, Posts etc. And all of these are related to each other.<br/>
-  For example, consider User and Comments.
-Every comment is always written by a user.It doesnt exist, unless a user writes it.
-Hence, there is a relation between these two.
-Now, consider the relationship between them.
-A user can have zero or more comments, but a comment can have only one user at a time. i.e. A particular comment is always written by only one user.<br/>
+  Lets consider two of them, User and Comments.
+Every comment is always written by a user.
+Hence, there is a relationsip between them.
+Now, lets try to know more about the nature of their relationship.
+A user can always have zero or more comments, but a comment is always written by only one user.
+Hence, it is a one to many relationship (Here, A is User and B is Comment).<br/>
-  For example, Consider, you have updated your profile picture.
-And you have got more than 500 likes and 100 comments, as you are awesome.
-But there is a particular comment that caught your attention, "You are my evergreen Crush."
-And now you check who commented this.
-And you find out a single name.
-Now, as you are too excited to know the person more who has cruch on you, you marched forward to check the persons profile.
-And there you got to know, that person has replied to others comments on his/her own profile picture.(IMP:Reply is also a comment).
-Ok, now close facebook and read this futher. <br/>
-  So, now you realise that, Oh,yaah!!
-A user can have multiple comments, but a comment is always written by only one User.
-So the relationship between User and Comment is ONE-TO-MANY.
   </p>
 <h2> Many-to-many </h2>
 <p>